 <wikipedia> Stuttgart (pronounced SHTUUT-gart) is the capital and largest city of the German state of Baden–Württemberg.
 Stuttgart is located on the Neckar river in a fertile valley known locally as the „Stuttgart Cauldron”.
 It lies an hour from the Swabian Jura and the Black Forest.
 Its urban area has a population of 609,219, making it the sixth largest city in Germany.
 2.7 million people live in the city’s administrative region and another 5.3 million people in its metropolitan area, making it the fourth largest metropolitan area in Germany.

-Some major companies have their headquarters in Stuttgart, including Porsche, Bosch, Mercedes–Benz,and Daimler.
+Some major companies have their headquarters in or around Stuttgart, including Bosch, Daimler/Mercedes–Benz,and Porsche.

-Several European airlines have direct flights to Stuttgart International Airport from different European cities.
+Several airlines have direct flights to Stuttgart International Airport from different European cities.